colint-designcatapult/pillorganizer/docs/architecture.md

 ![provisioning flow](_provision.png)

 1. The app scans for BLE devices.
-   For best support between iOS and Android, we look for devices starting with "PROV_" (change this).
+   For best support between iOS and Android, we look for devices starting with "CAB_".
 2. When a matching device is found, we scan for WiFi networks (handled by idf).
    Present the user with a list of networks.
 3. Call the `serial-no` custom endpoint to get the device's serial number.